freecooperunion/disorientation/_background/two-educations-for-the-price-of-none-by-jakob-biernat.md

 ---
 title: Two Educations for the Price of None
-author: Jakob Biernat, Art ‘16
-subtitle: An open letter to incoming freshmen about self-care and Cooper politics from School of Art transfer student Jakob Biernat.
+subtitle: An open letter to incoming freshmen about self-care and Cooper politics from School of Art transfer student **Jakob Biernat**.
-date: May 2013
+source: Originally published in May 2013
 layout: post
-order: 9
+order: 10
 prev: whats-your-legacy-by-sam-rosner
 next: save-cooper-union-by-sangu-iyer
 ---